Skip to content

 What can you do?

-We have outlined the process for you below – it is a long read so if you feel as though you would like to speak to someone about this in person, please do let us know!
+We have outlined the process for you below – it is very important to familiarise yourself thoroughly with the regulations, especially if you intend to proceed with an appeal.
 Remember, you can only appeal your final grades, not your provisional results.

 The process